 Some parents assume that the child’s slow progress in learning to read and write is mainly due to their tender age and the general lack of interest in written words, both of which can be overcome with time.

 It’s also possible that the child suffers from other concerns, such as vision problems like short-sightedness, which make reading and spelling extra challenging.
 As such, effective screenings and assessments are the keys to identifying whether your child has dyslexia or not.

-Dyslexia Assessment: 3 things you need to know
+Dyslexia Diagnosis: 3 things you need to know

-If your child struggles with reading, spelling, writing, or has a poor phonological awareness (ability to recognise words), it is a good idea to have them take an assessment to determine whether or not they are suffering from dyslexia.
+If your child struggles with reading, spelling, writing, or has a poor phonological awareness (ability to recognise words), it is a good idea to have them take a diagnosis to determine whether or not they are suffering from dyslexia.

-Note that the assessment must be conducted by a professional like a psychologist or an expert speech-language pathologist.
-Here are the three things you need to know about a dyslexia assessment:
+Note that the diagnosis must be conducted by a professional like a psychologist or an expert speech-language pathologist.
+Here are the three things you need to know about a dyslexia diagnosis:

 The pre-assessment involves taking several screening tests

 It is imperative to identify the source of your child’s learning difficulties at an early age.

 Part of the evaluation are screening tests such as the Dynamic Indicators of Basic Early Literacy Skills (DIBELS), the Predictive Assessment of Reading (PAR), and the Texas Primary Reading Inventory, among others.